Jelson9854/GPT_Writing_Test/README.md

 ## My-ai-app instructions

-Initialize the environment and install dependencies
+Initialize the environment and install dependencies (in the my-ai-app folder)

 ```bash
 pnpm i